Rough Hairstyles Made Easy- Achieve a Stylish Look with Minimal Effort

 Step 4: Style with Your Fingers

-Ditch the brush.
-Just rake your fingers through your hair.
-Twist small sections for extra texture.
+Ditch the brush—just rake your fingers through your hair.
+Twist small sections for extra definition, a simple way to enhance textured hair care without causing frizz or breakage.

 Step 5: Lock It In with Matte Pomade or Light Wax